 9am – 5pm

 Admission fee ¥2,400 (adult)

-Katsura Imperial Villa is a villa comprising of several traditional buildings and stunning gardens which were constructed in 17 century.
+Katsura Imperial Villa is a villa comprising several traditional buildings and stunning gardens which were constructed in the 17th century.
 It was originally used as a private villa for the “Hachijo-no-miya” family who were the official members of the Imperial family.
-The vast gardens are recognized as a masterpiece of Japanese garden, and the whole villa complex has been preserved as it was for centuries without being destroyed.
-All visitors are required to apply in advance to get a permission to enter the villa.
+The vast gardens are recognized as a masterpiece of Japanese gardens, and the whole villa complex has been preserved as it was for centuries without being destroyed.
+All visitors are required to apply in advance to get permission to enter the villa.

 Where to stay in Arashiyama

 Walking distance from the main touristic area in Arashiyama, spacious rooms with comfortable atmosphere

 - Suiran Kyoto

 Only a couple of minutes walk to Tenryu-ji temple which is registered as UNESCO world heritage site, luxurious rooms in quiet location

 Located in the central Arashiyama area, recommended to stay in a Japanese style room with the view of the garden

 Each tourist spot featured above has respective characteristics and gives you an opportunity to discover a new aspect of Kyoto which you have probably never expected before.
 It will surely become one of the highlights of your stay in Kyoto, and also a part of unforgettable memories in your lifetime!